bonndan/tusk/README.md

 ## Challenges

 * arrays.
-It's hard to find out whether a PHP array can be translated into a List or Map or won't work.
+It's hard to find out whether a PHP array can be translated into a Collection, Array or Map or won't work.
 * PHP built-in functions need to be rewritten in Java or Groovy or replaced with equivalents.
 * garbage like "goto"
 * fancy stuff like yield, destructors, magic methods and constants